How To Create An Average In Google Sheets

 AVERAGE(range)

 Where “range” is the range of cells that you want to average.
-For example, if you want to average the numbers in cells A1 through A10, you would use the following formula: (See Also: How To Filter In Google Sheet)
+For example, if you want to average the numbers in cells A1 through A10, you would use the following formula: (See Also: How To Make All Text Visible In Google Sheets)

 =AVERAGE(A1:A10)